In collaboration with our partners, we equip organizations and individuals with the knowledge, tools, and resources to address human trafficking.

 Join us for a free, 1.5 CEU-accredited virtual training that equips individuals, teams, and communities with the tools to recognize, respond to, and prevent human trafficking.

-More than 2,000 people across Northeast Ohio have already participated this year—don’t miss your chance to join this growing movement for safety and change.
+Nearly 3,000 people across Northeast Ohio have already participated this year—don’t miss your chance to join this growing movement for safety and change.

-📅 July Fundamentals
+FREE July Fundamentals via ZOOM

 Tuesday, July 15 | 5:30 PM – 7:00 PM

-RSVP Now »
+RSVP Now

 The Collaborative to End Human Trafficking provides practitioner-driven, survivor-informed content that is responsive to the particular needs of victim service providers, businesses and system stakeholders, their communities, and the victims they serve.